 Certification by the head of household is normally sufficient verification.
-If the CHAINLIVIAN has reasonable doubts about a separation or divorce, the CHAINLIVIAN will require the family to document the divorce, or separation.
+If INLIVIAN has reasonable doubts about a separation or divorce, INLIVIAN will require the family to document the divorce, or separation.

 A certified copy of a divorce decree, signed by a court officer, is required to document that a couple is divorced.